whalebot-helmsman/scrapy/docs/topics/queues.rst

       used to convert the request to a dict which can then be easily serialized with, for example, :meth:`pickle.dumps`.

-      If the push fails because of a temporary problem (e.g. the connection was dropped), a ``TransientError`` should be raised.
-If the request could not be serialized, a ``ValueError`` should be raised.
-      The scheduler will fall back to the memory queue (for this particular request) in both cases.
+      The scheduler will fall back to the memory queue (for this particular request) in case of a :exc:`TransientError` or a :exc:`ValueError`.
 In case of any other exception the crawling process is halted.

-      :raises TransientError: If pushing to the queue failed due to a temporary error.
+      :raises TransientError: If pushing to the queue failed due to a temporary error (e.g. the connection was dropped).
       :raises ValueError: If pushing to the queue failed because the request could not be serialized.